 For many children/young people, using additional assessments, e.g. standardised reading test, will help clarify their needs and monitor progress.

-This section suggests assessment tools that schools might use to learn more about the child/young person’s difficulties within the four broad areas of need.
+This section suggests assessment tools that schools might use to learn more about the child/young person’s strengths and areas for development within the four broad areas of need.

 Communication and interaction